Topological Semantics for Common Inductive Knowledge: Future Directions Conclusion

 \section{Future Directions \& Conclusion}

 In this paper, we gave a topological semantics for how common inductive knowledge can be generated by a shared witness.
-A natural extension of our logic would be to study how common inductive knowledge can be generated by a set of separate `local' witnesses for each agent.
-In the deductive case, Gonczarowski \& Moses 2024 have recently introduced a notion of asynchronous common knowledge where each agent's knowledge is similarly defined with respect to a local event.
-While their semantics is articulated in the runs-and-systems framework, one can also provide a topological semantics which essentially detemporalizes their definitions.
-Crucially however, asynchronous common knowledge remains a deductive notion and future work should generalize it to an inductive context.
-Such an extension would also allow us to examine what additional rules of inference arise in this richer setting. \\ \\ While we demonstrated that the proof system presented in this paper is sound with respect to the proposed semantics, a corresponding completeness result has not yet been obtained.
+A natural extension would be to study how common inductive knowledge can be generated by a set of separate `local' witnesses for each agent.
+In the deductive case, Gonczarowski \& Moses 2024 have recently introduced a notion of asynchronous common knowledge which does essentially this; we believe our setup will be useful for generalizing their notion to an inductive context.
+Future work also ought to analyze how our logic changes when agents have unbounded switching tolerances.
+While we omitted answering this question in the present paper for sake of exposition, we expect our results will by and large carry over when dealing with arbitrary ordinals.
+Yet another extension of our logic worth pursuing is to model learners who receive noisy data.
+Genin \& Kelly 2017 examine how one might do topological learning theory in statistical settings and thus provide a potential path forward. \\ \\ While we demonstrated that the proof system presented in this paper is sound with respect to the proposed semantics, a corresponding completeness result has not yet been obtained.
 We conjecture completeness holds, although it is possible that additional axioms or rules of inference will be necessary to fully capture our semantics.
-Regardless, any completeness result will have to confront a central technical difficulty stemming from the presence of a non-normal modality in our language-- namely, that of `having reason simpliciter to believe.'
+Regardless, any completeness result will have to confront a central technical difficulty stemming from the presence of a non-normal modality in our language-- namely, that of `having inductive reason to believe.'
 This operator fails to satisfy the distribution axiom and places standard completeness techniques for normal modal logics out of reach.
 A natural first step is therefore to restrict attention to a normal fragment of our language.
 One might then aim to establish completeness for that fragment by translating our semantics into an appropriate class of Kripke frames. \\ \\ Lastly, we showed that our semantics lends itself to finding `attestation protocols' which solve an inductive variant of the well-known coordinated attack problem.
 The solutions to this problem ensure agents are coordinated in whether they converge on correctly attesting a proposition $P$ is true or whether they converge on deferring judgement.
 We hope future work finds such attestation protocols useful for designing novel and practical distributed consensus algorithms.
-For instance, imagine an `attestation aggregator' will be listening to each agents' output but is worried that some agents may be dishonest or faulty.
-If less than half of agents fall into this category then the aggregator can tell agents to follow an attestation protocol which solves coordinated attack for $P$ and, via majority vote, guarantee that it converges to attesting $P$ is true if and only if all honest agents converge to correctly attesting $P$ is true. \\ \\ To conclude, the logic being developed here provides a fruitful foundation for reasoning about consensus in inductive settings and we are excited to see further progress along the directions outlined above.
+For instance, imagine an `attestation aggregator' will be listening to each agent's output but is worried that some agents may be dishonest or faulty.
+If less than half of agents fall into this category then the aggregator can tell agents to follow an attestation protocol which solves coordinated attack for $P$ and, via majority vote, guarantee that it converges to attesting $P$ is true if and only if all honest agents converge to correctly attesting $P$ is true.
+To conclude, the logic being developed here provides a fruitful foundation for reasoning about consensus in inductive settings and we are excited to see further progress along the directions outlined above.